 Buffer allows you to have three social media accounts on their free plan.
 Buffer’s free plan limits your posts to 30 in 30 days, but there is not a daily limit.
 The platforms that Buffer works with include Facebook, Twitter, LinkedIn, Google+, and Instagram.
 However, since you can only connect a total of three social media accounts, you will need to pick the ones you want to use.
 Buffer’s free plan doesn’t currently include Pinterest as an option.

-Buffer allows you to post multiple images on Instagram and Facebook and to share links.
-As of now, Buffer does not allow you to upload your own videos as a scheduled post.
+Buffer allows you to post multiple images on Instagram and Facebook and to share links, making it an extremely helpful social media management tool.
+However, as of now, Buffer does not allow you to upload your own videos as a scheduled post.
 It also allows you to schedule content up to 90 days in the future, which is slightly less than Hootsuite and Social Pilot.

 Buffer offers basic reporting that will allow you to track your social media growth — measured by followers — and individual post engagement.
 You can view these statistics by each post made in the last 30 days or as an overall report to show your growth.
 You can also export these reports to .pdf and Excel (.xls) as standard options.
 It does not offer exports of reports into PowerPoint like Social Pilot does.